WPMedia/arc-themes-blocks/blocks/top-table-list-block/README.md

 # `@wpmedia/top-table-list-block`
-_Fusion News Theme top table list block.
+_Fusion Theme top table list block.
 Please provide a 1-2 sentence description of what the block is and what it does._

 // TODO: add badge for passing/failing tests